Ken Hughes: Personal life and death

 Hughes had three marriages, to two women.
 From 1946 to 1957, he was married to Charlotte Epstein.
 From 1970 to 1976, he was married to Cherry Price, with whom he had a daughter Melinda, an opera singer.
 The marriage was dissolved in 1976, and Hughes remarried his first wife in 1982.
 They were married when Hughes died from complications from Alzheimer's disease.
 He had been living in a nursing home in Panorama City in Los Angeles.

 Critical appraisal

-Filmink magazine did a profile on Hughes which argued "he was a very “ups and downs” kind of guy with a solid overall average: the maker of a genuine classic (Trials of Oscar Wilde), a handful of terrific movies (Long Haul, Joe MacBeth, Wide Boy) and some films that have splendid things in them (Small World of Sammy Lee, Chitty Chitty Bang Bang and yes, Casino Royale).
+Filmink magazine profiled Hughes, arguing that "he was a very “ups and downs” kind of guy with a solid overall average: the maker of a genuine classic (Trials of Oscar Wilde), a handful of terrific movies (Long Haul, Joe MacBeth, Wide Boy) and some films that have splendid things in them (Small World of Sammy Lee, Chitty Chitty Bang Bang and yes, Casino Royale).
 He also made movies that were dull (Cromwell), dire (Alfie Darling), disappointing (Timeslip) and in one case, beyond belief (Sextette).
 He clearly worked best when attached to a feisty little production company with strong Hollywood links."